ubilabs/google.maps.polyline.edit/README.md

 Polyline editing for the Google Maps V3 API
 ===========================================

 This library adds an `edit` method to the `google.maps.Polyline` class.
 When the polyline is in edit mode it shows up draggable markers for every point.
-By default you will also see transparent "ghost" markers.
+Right clicking an existing marker will remove it.
+By default you will see transparent "ghost" markers.
 Click and drag them to add new points to the polyline.

 ![Screenshot](https://github.com/ubilabs/google.maps.polyline.edit/raw/master/screenshot.png)